sarahnp7/aws-intermediate/labs/4-codedeploy.md

 aws iam create-role --role-name CodeDeployServiceRole --assume-role-policy-document file://codedeploy-role-trust-policy.json
 ```

-Your output will looks similar to this *except* for the Arn:
+Your output will look similar to this *except* for the Arn:

 ```js
 {